Rosary-based prayers: Trisagion Rosary of the Trinitarian Order

-Other Trinitarian rosaries
+Other Trinitarian Rosaries

-Secondly, the term "Trinitarian rosary" can refer to any set of Christian prayer beads on which prayers to the Holy Trinity (Father, Son and Holy Spirit) are said.
+Secondly, the term Trinitarian Rosary can refer to any set of Christian prayer beads on which prayers to the Holy Trinity (Father, Son and Holy Spirit) are recited.

-A trinitarian rosary of this type can comprise the same basic form as the traditional Marian rosary with 5 decades of 10 beads and introductory prayers, et cetera.
-Or such prayers may be said with the Anglican or other variants of the beads.
+A Trinitarian Rosary of this type can comprise the same basic form as the traditional Marian Rosary with 5 decades of 10 beads and introductory prayers, et cetera.
+Or such prayers may be recited with the Anglican or other variants of the beads.

-There are several of these trinitarian rosaries, all of relatively recent origin.
+There are several of these Trinitarian Rosaries, all of relatively recent origin.
 One, for instance, uses the prayer: "Almighty God, Almighty God, Heavenly King, You are the Lord!
 Blessed art thou in heaven, and blessed is thy sacred word!
 Holy Jesus, eternally begotten son of God, send your Holy Spirit upon us and kindle in our hearts the fire of your divine love!".